robie081/newcanvas/README.md

 # newcanvas
+First personal project called "Timeless Wisdom".
+I tried to keep the design minimalist in a grayish tone and mobile first and responsive.
+I used Google Material Icons for the hamburger and a Full screen Overlay Navigation for mobile menu.
-Second attempt for "Timeless Wisdom", using Pagination for iterating through pages, a Full screen Overlay Navigation for mobile menu and Flexbox for the Main Content Layout.
+I used Pagination for iterating through pages and Flexbox for the Main Content Layout.
-Use of reset.css and Google Fonts and Icons.
+Use of reset.css and HTML, CSS and JavaScript.